 First, strip your kiddo down to his diaper.
 You could use old clothes, but to be honest, if you can afford the time to toss him in the bath right after and it’s not too cold, go for the strip down.

 Clear off your painting place – I highly suggest using a highchair since they are comfortable and made to get dirty.
-(We have a Graco Slim spaces which I adore – I even did a post on how to clean it!)

 I wish I had pictures of this step, but I wasn’t sure I would post this and I was trying to keep a toddler entertained, ha!
 But you can do the paint part a few ways.
 My favorite was to put little dollops of paint directly to the paper and then quickly put it on Ryan’s tray.
 He would immediately smear them around with his paintbrush and have a ball.
 I also experimented with putting the paint on his tray, but he tended to just smear it on the actual tray the, missing most of the paper.
 At the end, I gave him the almost empty paint cups and he sort of got the concept of dipping the paintbrush and using it.
-So try a few different methods and see which your kiddo does best with.
+So try a few different methods to make this handprint art and see which your kiddo does best with.

 Switch out the mats once one starts looking pretty full.
 They don’t have to be completely covered.
 If you leave the one down too long, it will eventually look like one gross brown paper, so I made sure to pick it up before that happened.

 Either wait until your kiddo inevitably gets his entire hand covered in paint or paint it yourself, and grab a piece of paper on top of something hard.
 Quickly and carefully press the hand onto paper to get his handprint.
 I liked that Ryan painted it himself since it was multi-colored and reflected the “painting” he was already making. <– you could also just take a picture of the painting process and put that in the frame.
-I want to get a 2 spot frame and try this again to put the handprint and photo side by side.
+I want to get a 2 spot frame and try this again to put the handprint art and photo side by side.

 Wait for everything to dry and if desired write the name and year with the hand print.
 (You could even hand letter it which would be super cute!)